Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Introduction

 When Haskell and Macpherson developed their theory of $P$-minimality \cite{has-mac-97} (a $p$-adic counterpart to the concept of $o$-minimality), a question that came up naturally was whether there would exist a $p$-adic version of this theorem.
 Of course, this question only makes sense if one can find a reasonable translation of the concept of \emph{monotonicity} to the $p$-adic context.

 Say that $z$ lies {between} $x$ and $y$ if $z$ is contained in the smallest ball that contains both $x$ and $y$.
 Using this notion, one can formulate a concept of monotonicity that works both in the real and the $p$-adic setting: \begin{definition} Let $F$ be a topological field.
-A function $f: F \to F$ is monotone if, whenever $z$ lies between $x$ and $y$, then also $f(z)$ lies between $f(x)$ and $f(y)$. \end{definition} For ultrametric fields, this condition is equivalent to
+A function $f: F \to F$ is \emph{monotone} if, whenever $z$ lies between $x$ and $y$, then also $f(z)$ lies between $f(x)$ and $f(y)$. \end{definition} For ultrametric fields, this condition is equivalent to

-Remark that if a function $f$ is monotone and $f(x) = f(y)$, then $f$ is constant \emph{between} $x$ and $y$.
+Observe that if a function $f$ is monotone and $f(x) = f(y)$, then $f$ is constant \emph{between} $x$ and $y$.
 A more detailed exploration can be found in \cite{sch-84}.

 Extending this idea further, the following would be a natural translation to the $p$-adic context of (local) strict monotonicity.
 (Remember that in the real case, a strictly monotone function $f$ is either strictly increasing or decreasing, and hence we get a bijection between the domain of $f$ and the image of $f$.) \begin{definition} Let $F$ be an ultrametric field.
-A function $f: X \subseteq F \to F$ is said to be locally strictly monotone on $X$ if for all $a \in X$, there exist balls $B_1$, $B_2$ such that $a \in B_1 \subseteq V$, $f$ maps $B_1$ bijectively onto $B_2$, and for all $x,y,z \in B_1$,
+A function $f: X \subseteq F \to F$ is said to be \emph{locally strictly monotone} on $X$ if for all $a \in X$, there exist balls $B_1$, $B_2$ such that $a \in B_1 \subseteq V$, $f$ maps $B_1$ bijectively onto $B_2$, and for all $x,y,z \in B_1$,

 \end{definition} Having this notion in mind, Haskell and Macpherson \cite{has-mac-97} stated the following conjecture, which can be considered as a {local version} of the Monotonicity Theorem for $p$-adically closed fields $K$. \begin{conjecture} Let $f: X \subseteq K \to K$ be a function definable in a $P$-minimal structure $(K, \Lm)$.
-There exist definable disjoint subsets $U, V$ of $X$, with $X \setminus (U \cup V)$ finite, such that \begin{itemize} \item[(a)] $\restr{f}{U}$ is locally constant, \item[(b)] $\restr{f}{V}$ is locally strictly monotone on $V$. \end{itemize} \end{conjecture}

-Unfortunately, Haskell and Macpherson could only prove a weaker version of this conjecture.
+There exist definable disjoint subsets $U, V$ of $X$, with $X \setminus (U \cup V)$ finite, such that \begin{itemize} \item[(a)] $\restr{f}{U}$ is locally constant, \item[(b)] $\restr{f}{V}$ is locally strictly monotone on $V$. \end{itemize} \end{conjecture} Unfortunately, Haskell and Macpherson could only prove a weaker version of this conjecture.
 The main motivation of this paper is to give a full proof (we even obtain a slightly more precise result).
 The key to the problem is the existence of the first order (strict) derivative of $P$-minimal functions.